When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Methodology

 \subsection{Testable Implications for Belief Elicitation}

-A central objective of this paper is to test whether it is possible for a model's verbalized probability beliefs to reflect \emph{subjective} belief states that actually drive its choices in the manner prescribed by rational decision making.
+A central objective of this paper is to test whether it is possible for a model's verbalized probabilities to reflect \emph{subjective} belief states that meaningfully drive its choices.
 We will refer to the probability judgment \textit{elicited} from a model by some method (e.g., prompting) as $P_E(\theta\mid x)$.
-Our goal is to test whether it is possible for a rational decision maker to hold those judgments as true subjective beliefs, $P_S(\theta|x) = P_E(\theta\mid x)$, and still take the same actions as the model.
-We will construct a framework to test this in the context of a specific decision problem, where we assume that the experimenter either knows the true joint distribution over $(x, \theta)$ or has a sample from this distribution.
+Our goal is to test whether it is possible for a (near) rational decision maker to hold those judgments as true subjective beliefs, $P_S(\theta|x) = P_E(\theta\mid x)$, and still take the same actions as the model.
+We will construct a framework to test this in the context of a specific decision problem, where we assume that the experimenter has samples from the true distribution over $(x, \theta)$.

-Our framework gathers data in two steps.
-First, on a sample of values of $x$, we elicit $P_E(\theta\mid x)$ using whatever method we wish to test the validity of.
-In our experiments, we prompt the model to report a probability distribution $P_E(\theta\mid x)$ in natural language \citep{paruchuri2024odds}.
-Specifically, for each context $x$ in our evaluation set, we query the model to provide probability estimates for each possible state.
-For the tasks that we consider, the state space is binary ($\theta \in \{0,1\}$ indicating absence or presence of a condition), so we elicit $p(x) := P_E(\theta = 1\mid x)$ directly.
-The model is instructed to provide a numerical probability estimate.
-However, our methods are applicable to evaluate any elicitation method.
-We select natural-language probability estimates as our experimental focus because of their simplicity and the wide literature investigating them.